numbas/editor-docs/source/jme-reference.rst

     Matrices are constructed from lists of numbers, representing the rows.

-    When combining matrices of different dimensions, the smaller matrix is padded with zeroes to make up the difference.
+    When combining matrices of different dimensions, the smaller matrix is padded with zeros to make up the difference.

     **Examples**: ``matrix([1,2,3],[4,5,6])``, ``matrix(row1,row2,row3)``